Yewchi/NubHack/README.md

 ### Compat

-build env is made for linux install, and coexisting with offical NetHack with a safe `make install`.
+build env is made for linux install, and coexisting with offical NetHack with a safe `make install` using **sys/unix/hints/linux.370**.
 Compiles exe @ src/nubhack.

 It might build for Mac, but I can't guarentee it won't overwrite your NH 3.7 save file, or work at all, or not install to the wrong folder, or not have broken config paths.